UK PM Johnson criticises new jail sentence for British-Iranian aid worker

-British-Iranian aid worker Nazanin Zaghari-Ratcliffe should not have to spend any more time in jail in Iran, Prime Minister Boris Johnson said on Monday after she was given a new one-year jail term. read more
+LONDON, April 26 (Reuters) - British-Iranian aid worker Nazanin Zaghari-Ratcliffe should not have to spend any more time in jail in Iran, Prime Minister Boris Johnson said on Monday after she was given a new one-year jail term.

 Our Standards: The Thomson Reuters Trust Principles.